ewjay/fapiwiki/Editors-Draft-00.md

 While GET is more REST like, in the above example, POST is used
 so that the accountId is not exposed as a path / query, which may expose the accountId through referrer and history.

-     Editor's Note:  GET /me/accounts/{accountId} might look more REST like.
-     It can be specified with HAL in the accountDescritorList.

 #### 7.4.4 Statements